- About Overview

 By UCSF School of Pharmacy Editorial Staff / Wed Oct 11, 2006

 For the 26th consecutive year, the UCSF School of Pharmacy ranks first among US pharmacy schools in contract and grant funding from the National Institutes of Health (NIH), according to figures for fiscal year 2005.
-This outstanding track record of success reflects the high caliber of the School's science, agree both Mary Anne Koda-Kimble, PharmD, dean of the School and Ken Dill, PhD, School faculty member and associate dean for research.
+This outstanding track record of success reflects the high caliber of the School's science, agree both Mary Anne Koda-Kimble, PharmD, dean of the School and Ken Dill, PhD, School faculty member and associate dean of research.
 The success of the School's science, however, belies a national failure to support science overall, according to Dill in this commentary:

 "The fact that our NIH funding remains consistently in the top tier of competitive funding speaks to the high quality of our science and scientists.
 However, while we are pleased with these successes, we are concerned with the bleak current situation in the federal funding of biomedical research.